sematext/docs/docs/logagent/input-plugin-journald-upload.md

 ## Receive data from systemd-journal-upload.service

-Plugin to receive documents via HTTP from systemd-journal-upload.service.
+Plugin to receive events via HTTP from systemd-journal-upload.service.
 You can scale the HTTP service to multiple processes by setting 'worker' property > 0.

 Use cases:

 - Use the powerful Logagent features with lightweight `systemd` integration service `systemd-journal-upload.service`
-- Filter by SYSTEMD_UNIT, remove fields and add tags to each log
+- Filter by SYSTEMD_UNIT, remove fields, and add tags to each log
-- Receive `journald` events via HTTP and fan out processed data to multiple outputs like Elasticsearch, Sematext Cloud, InfluxDB, Kafka or MQTT.
+- Receive `journald` events via HTTP and fan out processed data to multiple outputs like Elasticsearch, Sematext Cloud, InfluxDB, Kafka, or MQTT

 ### Configuration